robert-d-schultz/Total-War-Modding-Scripts/README.md

 Again, this does absolutely nothing for you if you don't know how to use Wwwise.
 Wwise is still doing all the heavy lifting, this script is like a convenience, especially when keeping-up with game updates that will be changing the vanilla bnks.

+## generate_tree_file_tob.py and generate_tree_file_wh3.py

+Emulates BOB's processing of campaign trees in a .campaign_tree_list file.
+Doesn't do the best job.

+Thrones of Brittania's BOB seems to process trees in a more complex way, ie. no one has figured it out yet, not that anyone has looked very closely.
+So this script tries to be a substitute for that.

+The Warhammer 3 script is rather pointless, trees are processed with ease using BOB.
+It's just for fun.

+## merge_or_filter_tree_files.py

+I think this works all modern TW games.
+But there's a function to load a .campaign_tree_list file and a function to filter trees based on a mask image.

+You can use it in conjunction with the generate script to preserve vanilla trees, limited where the "not the best job" trees are placed...